Ford New Zealand: History

-The building Ford erected was of exceptional significance in New Zealand.
 The "daylight factory" design had evolved over the past 20 years, and it made extensive use of glass for natural light and ventilation.
-No longer were Ford's plants high rise - they were built on one level, so as to make use of Ford's highly-efficient moving assembly line methods of assembly.
-The neo-classical façade facing Seaview Road also typical of Ford's worldwide image - this highly-attractive frontage and well-tended gardens hid the functional role of the building.
-There was no mistaking who occupied the impressive new building - the largest neon sign in the southern hemisphere was mounted on the roof, facing Seaview Road and out over the harbour towards Wellington city, from where it was visible!
+Plants were now built on one level, so as to make use of Ford's moving assembly line methods of production.
+The neo-classical façade facing Seaview Road also typical of Ford's worldwide image.

-Production began in October, 1936 before the building was completed.
+Production began in October 1936 before the building was completed.
 The first cars built were the current 1936 Model 68 V8, which arrived CBD (completely broken-down) in wooden crates shipped from Ford of Canada.
 These were joined soon after by the British-sourced 10-HP Model C and the 8-HP Model Y. Whilst next years models were released in America in September each year, there was always a lag before they arrived on roads overseas.
-For instance, it was not until July, 1937 that the 1937 Model 78 V8 was released in New Zealand.
-In September, 1937 the British Model C was replaced by the Ford Ten 7W, a revised version of which was known as the E93A, released in New Zealand in March, 1939.
-This was the first car that Ford gave a name to - it was the Prefect.
-Similarly, when it was released in Britain in January, 1940 after the outbreak of World War Two, the revised Ford Eight had given the very patriotic name of Anglia - the first Anglias were sold in New Zealand in July, 1940.
+For instance, it was not until July 1937 that the 1937 Model 78 V8 was released in New Zealand.
+In September 1937, the British Model C was replaced by the Ford Ten 7W, a revised version of which was known as the E93A, released in New Zealand in March 1939.
+This was the first car that Ford gave a name to- the Prefect.
+Similarly, when it was released in the United Kingdom in January 1940 after the outbreak of World War Two, the revised Ford Eight had given the very patriotic name of Anglia - the first Anglias were sold in New Zealand in July 1940.

-On the outbreak of war production shifted solely to military work and, during World War II, Ford New Zealand produced 10,423 vehicles including Bren Gun Carriers as well as 5.7 million hand grenades and 1.2 million mortar rounds.
-Civilian car production resumed in 1946 which was also the year assembly of the Fordson tractor was introduced in New Zealand.
-In 1965 a parts depot opened in Auckland leading the transfer of operations from Wellington to Auckland and in 1972 a transmission and chassis manufacturing facility at Wiri, Manukau City.
-The Auckland assembly plant was also completed in 1972 and began building Falcons the next year.
-In 1981 an alloy wheel plant was opened at Wiri.
-By 1987 most operations had been moved from Seaview to Wiri, Auckland and the Seaview plant was closed in 1988 after 52 years.
+Upon the outbreak of war, production shifted solely to military use and during World War II, Ford New Zealand produced 10,423 vehicles including Bren Gun Carriers as well as 5.7 million hand grenades and 1.2 million mortar rounds.
+Postwar civilian car production resumed in 1946 which was also the year of assembly for the Fordson tractor which was introduced in New Zealand.
+In 1965, a parts depot opened in Auckland leading the transfer of operations from Wellington to Auckland and in 1972, a transmission and chassis manufacturing facility at Wiri, Manukau City.
+The Auckland assembly plant was also completed in 1972 and began building Falcons the following year.
+In 1981, an alloy wheel plant was opened at Wiri.
+By 1987, most operations had been moved from Seaview to Wiri, Auckland and the Seaview plant was closed in 1988 after 52 years of continuous production.
 Ford New Zealand underwent a major restructuring in 1987–88, including relocation of all operations to Wiri.